muratk5n/thirdwave/en/README.md

 List* (based on a true story), all those factory workers he saved, well, those workers ran his factory, they had to know-how to do it, a knowledge bequeathed on them for the simple fact of being in the West.
-After WWII survivors fleed, some went to Israel.
+After WWII survivors fled, some went to Israel.
 Israelis became "cowboys" for the Americans now, but they largely benefited from the knowledge from Western Renaissance.